bangn/git-clean-branches/README.md

 # git-clean-branches

-Delete local branches which do not have upstream branches.
+Clean up local branches deleted on a remote

 ## Usage